comforen/challenge2021/README.md

 To run the environment:

 1. Clone this repository.
-2. In a shell, navigate to the `pre` folder in the cloned repository.
+2. In a shell, navigate to the `pre` folder in the cloned repository and execute one of the following
-3. You can run the stack with either `docker compose` or `docker-compose` commands
+1. You can run the stack with either `docker compose` or `docker-compose` commands
     * To run in an interactive mode, execute `docker-compose up` or `docker compose up`
     * To run it in the detached mode execute `docker-compose up -d` or `docker compose up -d`
-4. You can access the running monitoring toolkit [Prometheus](https://prometheus.io/docs/introduction/overview/)  and [Grafa](https://grafana.com/) dashboard with
+4. You can access the running monoting toolkit [Prometheus](https://prometheus.io/docs/introduction/overview/)  and [Grafa](https://grafana.com/) dashboard with
     * [http://localhost:9099](http://localhost:9099) for Promethus console
     * [http://localhost:3030](http://localhost:3030) for Grafa console (username: `admin`, password: `admin`)
-    * In Grafa, there should a dashboard named `ComForEn 2021 Challenge Demo` in the `Services` [folder](http://localhost:3030/dashboards) that you can open and view the values.
-5. Stop the stack by executing either of these commands
+3. Stop the stack by executing either of these commands
     * `docker-compose down` will stop as well as remove all the containers
-    * `docker-compose down -v` would additionally clear the volumes
+    * `docker-compose down --rmi all --volumes` will stop and remove all containers and clear the volums

 ## How to submit your solved challenge?